SkivaDev/clinicaperu-backend/EMAIL_TESTING_GUIDE.md

 SMTP_FROM=noreply@clinicaperu.com
 ```

+### Benefits of Resend:
+- ✅ Better deliverability
+- ✅ Built-in analytics and tracking
+- ✅ No SMTP server management
+- ✅ Automatic handling of bounces and complaints
+- ✅ RESTful API instead of SMTP

-All other code remains unchanged - production ready! ✅
+All other code remains unchanged - production ready! 🚀